japila-books/apache-spark-internals/docs/rdd/RDD.md

 `getOrCompute` branches off per the response from the storage:BlockManager.md#getOrElseUpdate[BlockManager] and whether the internal `readCachedBlock` flag is now on or still off.
 In either case, `getOrCompute` creates an spark-InterruptibleIterator.md[InterruptibleIterator].

-NOTE: spark-InterruptibleIterator.md[InterruptibleIterator] simply delegates to a wrapped internal `Iterator`, but allows for spark-TaskContext.md#isInterrupted[task killing functionality].
+NOTE: spark-InterruptibleIterator.md[InterruptibleIterator] simply delegates to a wrapped internal `Iterator`, but allows for [task killing functionality](../scheduler/TaskContext.md#isInterrupted).

 For a `BlockResult` available and `readCachedBlock` flag on, `getOrCompute`...FIXME